abauzac/nightwatch-typescript/readme.md

 # How to launch

 - Launch chromedriver : `npm run selenium`
+- For typescript auto compile : `npm run watch`
 - Launch nightwatch : `npm run test`
-- For typescript auto compile : `npm run watch`
+- Instead of launching, you can directly debug using VSCode using the "Nighwatch" task from the "debugger" menu.
+Set the breakpoint and here you go

 # Notes